HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 - `totalgold`: Represents the total amount of gold earned by the team throughout the game.
 - `damagetochampions`: Indicates the total amount of damage dealt to enemy champions by the team.
 - `wardskilled`: Represents the number of vision wards (or simply "wards") destroyed by the team.
+- `league`: Represents the league that the game took place, indicative of country or level.

 Each of these features plays a crucial role in analyzing and understanding the dynamics and outcomes of League of Legends games.